MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-flow-teams.md

-See the [Power Virtual Agents app documentation on using Flows](../advanced-flow.md) for more detailed and complex scenarios using flows.
+See the [Power Virtual Agents app documentation on using Flows](../advanced-flow.md) for more detailed scenarios and troubleshooting best practices using flows.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]